Fathers’ Day will be arriving this Sunday, so I thought I’d share with you some of my thoughts on what it’s like to be a father.

-- Not if you eat processed food—this is very limited in vitamins and minerals if any at all.
+- Not if you eat processed food—this is very limited in vitamins and minerals.

-- Not if you buy your food from supermarkets and convenience stores (these products take too long to get onto the shelf for there to be any way of real nutritional elements to be retained)
+- If you buy your food from supermarkets and convenience stores perhaps not.
+Why?
+Because these products take too long to get onto the shelf for them to retain nutritional elements to.

 - Not if you overload your body with toxins and rubbish